sg16-unicode/sg16-meetings/README.md

   not just use ICU?
 - Mark responded that programmers continue to struggle with classes of bugs that we could potentially minimize, handling of grapheme clusters for example.
-- Steve also noted continued mishandling of strings.
+- Steve also noted continued mishandling of strings in general.
 - Tom mentioned distribution and packaging issues.
 Having something provided with the standard library helps to sidestep legal obstacles and package versioning problems.
-- Corenting commented that programmers need more easy to use functionality, libraries that encourage correct use.
+- Corentin commented that programmers need more easy to use functionality, libraries that encourage correct use.
 - Tom agreed, noting that we want to bring down the learning curve for working with Unicode.
 - JeanHeyd added that not all programmers need all of Unicode, some would benefit just by having